Clonkex/chinese-character-helper/README.md

 ## TODO
 - allow searching by character
+- make the graph canvas responsive to window size changes
 - show dictionary entries when hovering characters
 - render pinyin with tone marks instead of numbers
 - better sizing/spacing so nodes don't overlap so much